 - Increase your annual income

-The mortgage stress test has made it more difficult for Canadians to get approved for mortgages.
+The mortgage stress test has made it more difficult for Canadians to get approved.
 At the same time, the rule is protecting homebuyers and homeowners from incurring too much debt, especially when housing prices continue to rise.

-Moreover, passing the stress test will afford you peace of mind, because you’ll know you can still afford your house even if your financial situation changes.
+Moreover, passing it will afford you peace of mind, because you’ll know you can still afford your house even if your financial situation changes.

 What’s a high-ratio (insured) mortgage?

-When people talk about a high-ratio mortgage, it means the buyer didn’t have a full 20% down payment.
-Typically, you can get a mortgage with a down payment as low as 5%.
-When a mortgage covers 81 to 95% of the purchase price of the house, this is a high-ratio mortgage.
-In Canada, high-ratio mortgages must be insured through Genworth Financial, Canada Mortgage and Housing Corporation (CMHC), or Canada Guaranty.
+When people talk about a high-ratio mortgage, it means the buyer had less than a 20% down payment.
+In Canada, you can get a mortgage with a down payment as low as 5%.
+When the loan covers 81 to 95% of the purchase price of a house, this is a high-ratio mortgage.
+They must be insured through Genworth Financial, Canada Mortgage and Housing Corporation (CMHC), or Canada Guaranty.